 Hazardous air pollutants (HAP) emission factors, for each type of emissions unit, are listed in Tables 5.4 and 5.5.
-HAP emission totals for the stationary source are are shown in Table 5.6.
-HAPs emission totals have been revised since issuance of the previous permit renewal based on revised HAPs emission factors.
+HAP emission totals for the stationary source are shown in Table 5.6.

-5.7.
-Exempt Emission Sources/Part 70 Insignificant Sources
+5.7 Exempt Emission Sources/Part 70 Insignificant Sources